 7. Tokyo Disney Resort

-Probably the most popular spot in Chiba prefecture, Tokyo Disney Resort comprises theme parks: Tokyo Disneyland and Tokyo DisneySea, along with the Ikspiari shopping mall and multiple resort hotels.
+Hands down the most popular spot in Chiba Prefecture, Tokyo Disney Resort comprises of two theme parks: Tokyo Disneyland and Tokyo DisneySea, along with the Ikspiari shopping mall and multiple resort hotels.
 Tokyo Disneyland and Tokyo DisneySea are the most visited theme parks in Japan and one of the most visited theme parks in the world.

 Tokyo DisneySea, opened in 2001, is unique to Japan and there are seven themed ports; Mediterranean Harbor, Mysterious Island, Mermaid Lagoon, Arabian Coast, Lost River Delta, Port Discovery and American Waterfront.